neurobionics/opensourceleg/docs/tutorials/time/getting_started.md

 ## Iterator Interface

 The module provides an iterator interface for more flexible control.
-See the [Iterator Usage Tutorial](iterator_usage.md) tutorial for more details.
+See the [Using Iterators](using_iterators.md) tutorial for more details.

 ```python
 rt_loop = SoftRealtimeLoop(dt=0.1)  # 10Hz loop